 The URL for the podcast is: http://pcper.com/podcast - Share with your friends!

-- iTunes - Subscribe to the podcast directly through the Store
+- iTunes - Subscribe to the podcast directly through the iTunes Store (audio only)

-- RSS - Subscribe through your regular RSS reader
+- RSS - Subscribe through your regular RSS reader (audio only)

 - MP3 - Direct download link to the MP3 file

-Hosts: Ryan Shrout, Jeremy Hellstrom, Josh Walrath, and Allyn Malventano
+Hosts: Ryan Shrout, Jeremy Hellstrom, Josh Walrath, Allyn Malventano

 Subject: General Tech | May 31, 2017 - 02:21 PM | Jeremy Hellstrom

 Here is some more Tech News from around the web: